Cisco ACI

 Control plane

-The control plane is part of the router architecture responsible for drawing the network map in routing.
+The control plane is part of the router architecture and is responsible for drawing the network map in routing.
 When we mention control planes, you usually think about routing protocols, such as OSPF or BGP.
 But in reality, the control plane protocols perform numerous other functions, including:

 Connectivity management ( BFD, CFM )